AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/setting-up-baaam-for-bulk-management-of-segments.md

 ---
-title: Setting Up BAAAM for Bulk Management of segments
+title: Set Up BAAAM for segment bulk management
-description: Learn about "BAAAM", the bulk management tool for traits and segments in Audience Manager, including how to set it up to get ready for use.
+description: Learn about BAAAM, the bulk management tool for traits and segments in Audience Manager, including how to set it up to get ready for use.
 feature: baaam
 topics:
 audience: marketer